julioGN/musicmegacomparator/README.md

 - **💻 Command Line Tools** - Powerful CLI for automation and scripting
 - **🔍 Metadata Enrichment** - Enhance your library with MusicBrainz data
 - **📈 Visual Analytics** - Interactive charts and detailed reporting
+- **🧹 YT Music Dedup** - Detect and playlist duplicate tracks in your YouTube Music library

 ## 🎯 Quick Start